sbt/sbt-groll/README.md

 sbt-groll is a plugin for sbt 0.13.7 or higher.
 In order to install sbt, please refer to the [sbt documentation](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).
 Please make sure that you are using a suitable version of sbt:

 As sbt-groll is a plugin for sbt, it is installed like any other sbt plugin, that is by mere configuration: just add sbt-groll to your global or local plugin definition.
-Global plugins are defined in `~/.sbt/<SBT_VERSION>/plugins/plugins.sbt` and local plugins are defined in `project/plugins.sbt` in your project.
+Global plugins are defined in `~/.sbt/<sbt_version>/plugins/plugins.sbt` and local plugins are defined in `project/plugins.sbt` in your project.

-In order to add sbt-groll as a plugin, just add the below setting to the relevant plugin definition, paying attention to blank lines between settings:
+In order to add sbt-groll as a plugin, just add the below setting to the relevant plugin definition:

 ```
 addSbtPlugin("de.heikoseeberger" % "sbt-groll" % "4.3.0")